-- 1-5 PANIC WITH IGNITION ON: This feature controls whether or not the panic mode is available with the ignition on.
+1-5 PANIC WITH IGNITION ON: This feature controls whether or not the panic mode is available with the ignition on.
 In some states, there are laws prohibiting a siren sounding in a moving vehicle.
-This feature makes the system compliant with these regulations. - 1-6 DOOR LOCK PULSE DURATION: Some European vehicles, such as Mercedes-Benz and Audi, require longer lock and unlock pulses to operate the vacuum pump.
+This feature makes the system compliant with these regulations.

+1-6 DOOR LOCK PULSE DURATION: Some European vehicles, such as Mercedes-Benz and Audi, require longer lock and unlock pulses to operate the vacuum pump.
 Programming the system to provide 3.5 second pulses, will accommodate the door lock interface in these vehicles.
 The default setting is 0.8 second door lock pulses.
-Some modification to the door lock harness (H2) is also necessary.
-(See (+/-) Door Lock Outputs Harness (H4) section, "Type E Mercedes-Benz and Audi -1985 and Newer" diagram.) - 1-7 FORCED PASSIVE ARMING ON/OFF: To use this feature, passive arming must be selected in Feature 1-1.
+Some modification to the door lock harness (H4) is also necessary.
+(Refer to Type E Door Locks - Mercedes-Benz and Audi -1985 and Newer, in the Door Lock Wiring Guide provided on www. directechs.com or through DirectFax 1-800-999-1FAX.)

+1-7 FORCED PASSIVE ARMING ON/OFF: To use this feature, passive arming must be selected in Feature 1-1.
 When turned on, forced passive arming will ensure that the system will passively arm, even if a zone is left open or invalid.
-Forced passive arming occurs one hour after the ignition is turned off. - 1-8 AUTOMATIC ENGINE DISABLE (AED) ON/OFF: AED is a full-time, passive starter disable that works independently of the security system.
+Forced passive arming occurs one hour after the ignition is turned off.

+1-8 AUTOMATIC ENGINE DISABLE (AED) ON/OFF: AED is a full-time, passive starter disable that works independently of the security system.
 When turned on, the orange, ground-when-armed output (H1/1) will activate 30 seconds after the ignition is turned off.
 The LED will flash at half its normal rate when the ignition is turned off to indicate that AED is active and will interrupt the starter in 30 seconds.
-AED does not occur in Valet® mode and can be bypassed using the emergency override procedure.
-The transmitter can be used to disarm AED, however, the system must be armed and then disarmed, using the transmitter, to disarm AED. - 1-9 ARMED WHILE DRIVING (AWD) ON/OFF: In the default setting (Armed While Driving), the system can be armed with the ignition on.
+AED does not occur in Valet mode and can be bypassed using the emergency override procedure.
+The transmitter can be used to disarm AED, however, the system must be armed and then disarmed, using the transmitter, to disarm AED.

+1-9 ARMED WHILE DRIVING (AWD) ON/OFF: In the default setting (Armed While Driving), the system can be armed with the ignition on.
 When armed, the ground-when-armed is not active and the sensors are bypassed.
-The door triggers will remain active. - 1-10 STEALTH CODE HOPPING TECHNOLOGYTM ON/OFF: The system uses a mathematical formula to change its code each time the transmitter and receiver communicate.
+The door triggers will remain active.

+1-10 ANTI-CODE GRABBING ON/OFF: The system uses a mathematical formula to change its code each time the transmitter and receiver communicate.
 This makes the group of bits or "word" from the transmitter very long.
 The longer the word is, the easier it is to block its transmission to the unit.
-Disabling the Stealth Code Hopping TechnologyTM feature lets the receiver ignore the Stealth Code HoppingTM part of the transmitted word.
-As a result, the unit may have better range with Stealth Code Hopping TechnologyTM off.
+Disabling this feature lets the receiver ignore the Anti-Code Grabbing part of the transmitted word.
+As a result, the unit may have better range with the Anti-Code Grabbing feature off.

-menu #2 - advanced features
+Feature Menu 2 - Advanced Features